spatkar94/HistoTME/README.md

 The extracted features should be in h5py file format to be read.
 A csv containing both TCGA and CPTAC cohorts should then be made with the transcriptomic-derived TME signatures and a file path to the extracted features.
 See HistoTME_regression/sample_data.csv for an example.

 ### Training
-Training can be run for multi-task ABMIL or single-task ABMIL using:
+Training can be run for multi-task or single-task AB-MIL using:
 ```
 cd HistoTME_regression/
 ./run_multitask.sh